Stability of multibrane models: Conditions for background stability

 The above discussion shows that there is a massless radion if at any brane, orbifold or intermediate one, at least one of quantities, $B_j$, $\phi'(y_j^-)$ or $\phi'(y_j^+)$ vanishes.
 On the other hand, if all these quantities at all branes are non-zero the radion EoM and JCs with $m=0$ have no solutions.
 Thus the necessary and sufficient condition for the existence of a massless radion is

 where the product is taken over all branes.

 There is another way to see that the above equality is the sufficient condition for the existence of a massless radion.
 It is possible to show that the bulk EoM \eqref{eq:EoM_Qn} with JCs \eqref{eq:JC_Qn1}-\eqref{eq:BC_Qn2_orbi_2} correspond to some variational problem.
-Multiplying the bulk EoM by $Q(y)$, integrating over the full interval $[y_1,y_2]$ and using all JCs one may express the eigenvalue $m^2_n$ in terms of the corresponding eigenfunction $Q_{m^2_n}$ as follows: \begin{widetext}
+Multiplying the bulk EoM by $Q(y)$, integrating over the full interval $[y_1,y_2]$ and using all JCs one may express the eigenvalue $m^2_n$ in terms of the corresponding eigenfunction $Q_{m^2_n}$ as follows:

-\end{widetext} The integrals in the above formula should be calculated over the sum of all interbrane segments: $\int\equiv\int_{y_1}^{y_{I_1}}+\int_{y_{I_1}}^{y_{I_2}}+\ldots+\int_{y_{I_{N-2}}}^{y_2}$.
-The smallest eigenvalue, $m_{\rm min}^2$, can be obtained by minimizing the r.h.s.~of the above equation over all functions Q defined on the interval $[y_1,y_2]$ which are smooth over each interbrane section but may have discontinuities at intermediate branes: \begin{widetext}
+Without intermediate branes the last terms in the denominator and numerator are absent and the expression reduces to the analogous one found for 2-brane models \cite{Lesgourgues:2003mi}.
+The integrals in the above formula should be calculated over the sum of all interbrane segments: $\int\equiv\int_{y_1}^{y_{I_1}}+\int_{y_{I_1}}^{y_{I_2}}+\ldots+\int_{y_{I_{N-2}}}^{y_2}$.
+The smallest eigenvalue, $m_{\rm min}^2$, can be obtained by minimizing the r.h.s.~of the above equation over all functions Q defined on the interval $[y_1,y_2]$ which are smooth over each interbrane section but may have discontinuities at intermediate branes:

-\end{widetext} In this formula the profile functions $Q$ and their derivatives $Q'$ appear always squared.
+In this formula the profile functions $Q$ and their derivatives $Q'$ appear always squared.
 The background-dependent functions $p$ and $q$ are non-negative.
 The only terms which could be negative are brane parameters $B_j$ and the jumps $[A']_{I_i}$ at the intermediate branes.
 Such possibilities will be discussed later.
 Now we assume $[A']_{I_i}>0$ and $B_j\ge0$ from which it follows that the expression in the bracket is non-negative for arbitrary $Q$.
 Moreover, that expression approaches zero from above if any $B_j\to0^+$ or if $\phi'\to0$ at any brane (in the case of the orbifold branes $(\phi')^{-2}$ is ``hidden'' in $p$).
 The lower limit of positive numbers which may be arbitrary small is of course equal zero.
 This is in full agreement with the condition \eqref{eq:condition_for_m=0}.